Towards Out-Of-Distribution Generalization: A Survey

 \subsection{Fairness}

-Nowadays, fairness issues have raised great concerns in decision-making systems such as loan applications \cite{mukerjee2002multi}, hiring processes \cite{rivera2012hiring}, and criminal justice \cite{larson2016we}.
-Poorly designed algorithms tend to amplify data bias, resulting in discriminations against specific subgroups of individuals based on their inherent characteristics, which are often named sensitive attributes in fairness problems.
-Many works define their fairness and propose corresponding fair algorithms, from which the definition of fairness can be divided into three types: individual fairness \cite{dwork2012fairness,yurochkin2021sensei}, group fairness \cite{hardt2016equality, kearns2018preventing, xu2020algorithmic}, and causality-based fairness notions \cite{kilbertus2017avoiding, kusner2017counterfactual,chiappa2019path}.
+Nowadays, fairness issues have raised great concerns in decision-making systems such as loan applications \cite{mukerjee2002multi}, hiring processes \cite{rivera2012hiring}, criminal justice \cite{larson2016we}, personalized pricing \cite{xu2022regulatory}, and online markets \cite{xu2022product}.
+Poorly designed algorithms tend to amplify data bias, resulting in discrimination against specific subgroups of individuals based on their inherent characteristics, which are often named sensitive attributes in fairness problems.
+Many works define their fairness and propose corresponding fair algorithms, from which the definition of fairness can be divided into three types: individual fairness \cite{dwork2012fairness,yurochkin2021sensei}, group fairness \cite{hardt2016equality, kearns2018preventing, xu2020algorithmic}, and causality-based fairness notions \cite{kilbertus2017avoiding, chiappa2019path}.
 However, different fairness notions are in conflict \cite{kleinberg2016inherent}.
 Methods that mitigate unfairness in the algorithms fall under three categories: pre-processing \cite{wang2019repairing, feldman2015certifying, kamiran2012data}, in-processing \cite{zafar2017fairnessa, zafar2017fairnessb, agarwal2018reductions}, and post-processing \cite{hardt2016equality} algorithms.